-If you close the coverage map window, the parent sequence window will close automatically if the 'Close parent' box is checked Close parent, otherwise it will remain open.
-The coverage box can then be re-opened by clicking the Coverage button of the sequence window (in the local toolbar).
+If you close the coverage map window, it can be re-opened by clicking on the Coverage button of the sequence window (in the local toolbar)

 The display shows the protein sequence in 1-letter code with 60 residues / line.
 Each peptide is shown in a colored box, initially containing the number of the first and last residue in the peptide.
 If the window was opened based on the peptide lists, each list will be represented by a single color (note: overlapping peptides are not allowed here).
 If the coverage was called from the ms/ms mass search, GPMAW will try to assign overlapping peptides to different levels.
-The function can handle up to twelve levels.
+The function can handle up to eight levels.
 If there are more overlapping peptides than can be accommodated by this, they will be shown overlapping on the bottom level with a red line underneath.